w-bonelli/w-bonelli.github.io/_posts/2019-12-7-out-of-context.md

 Some camps like to KISS: *Keep It Simple, Stupid*.
 This, they will admit, can put complicated shit in one's face.
 A tolerance for local complexity engenders global simplicity, it's said.

-On the other side of the room clusters a ragged group who, nursing a suspicion that nobody truly disagrees after all, have commandeered a whiteboard and drawn a series of neat little labeled arrows.
+On the other side of the room clusters a ragged assembly, united only by a steadfast refusal to type more than necessary.
+Some of these, nursing a suspicion that something can be abstracted, have commandeered a whiteboard and drawn a network of neatly labeled hieroglyphics.

 "What's this?" you protest.
 "I must have missed something."